beth-panx/win-student-dev/samples/Flutter/flutter.md

 Link to video: https://aka.ms/win-dev/student/osu/flutter/get-started-video Link to blog: https://aka.ms/win-dev/student/osu/flutter/get-started-blog

-You can follow the official documentation [here](https://flutter.dev/docs/get-started/install/windows) but we'll provide all the steps required are prepare your development environment to build Flutter apps for Windows.
+You can follow the official documentation [here](https://flutter.dev/docs/get-started/install/windows) but we will provide all the steps required to prepare your development environment to build Flutter apps for Windows.

 ## Installing Flutter